 Segmentation, Targeting, Positioning – UPS Marketing Strategy

 Segmentation aids the company in understanding the diverse group of consumers, the evolving requirements, and new opportunities within the present and future markets in the field.
-It makes use of the demographic segmentation strategies to successfully offer logistic solutions to businesses in various industries and customers of retail in an appropriate manner.
+It makes use of demographic segmentation strategies to successfully offer logistic solutions to businesses in various industries and customers of retail in an appropriate manner.
 Any customer either an individual or business requires courier services that UPS offers.
 Therefore that demographic segmentation is the most appropriate choice for it.

 UPS serves a diverse set of customers that include businesses as well as individuals.
 Therefore, it has various targeted markets according to the anticipated use of its products.
 This is why it utilizes a distinct target market method.